psu13/mutable-hakyll/posts/the-rice.md

 the fries, and most importantly, the rice mostly make up for it.

-Anyway, I bring this dish up because at some point last year I was excited to finally sit down in a new place in town that a lot of local foodies appear to like that had a upscale version of this dish on their menu.
+Anyway, I bring this dish up because at some point last year I was excited to finally sit down in a new place in town that a lot of local foodies appear to like that had an upscale version of this dish on their menu.
 So of course I ordered it.

 Here, the meat was a lot better than the cheaper cut you get at Latino, but overall the